 The Foundation is a component unit of Shepherd University (University).
 The Shepherd University Foundation, Inc. provides scholarships and support for the students, facilities and programs of the University.
-Total scholarships, awards and college support provided to the University and students attending the University amounted to \$2,737,950 and \$2,451,292 for the years ended June 30, 2020 and 2019, respectively.
+Total scholarships, awards and college support provided to the University and students attending the University amounted to \$1,888,719 and \$2,737,950 for the years ended June 30, 2021 and 2020, respectively.

 The Foundation utilizes space owned by the University but does not pay rent.
-In-kind revenue and expense of \$12,600 has been recorded for the use of this space for the years ended June 30, 2020 and 2019, respectively.
+In-kind revenue and expense of \$12,600 has been recorded for the use of this space for the years ended June 30, 2021 and 2020, respectively.

 In August 2017, the Shepherd University Foundation Supporting Organization entered into an agreement to lease 1,490 square feet on the ground floor of the Potomac Place student housing facility to the University for the purpose of operating a food service market to serve the students of the facility.
-The lease agreement which expired on June 30, 2020 is continuing on a month to month basis until a new agreement is executed.
-The lease requires monthly payments of \$2,700 Total rental revenue from this lease agreement amounted to \$32,400 and \$32,400 for the years ended June 30, 2020 and 2019, respectively.
+The original lease agreement expired on June 30, 2020.
+Due to COVID-19, the housing facility was closed and the space was not leased from July 1, 2020 until a new lease agreement was executed in August 2020.
+The new lease commenced on August 10, 2020 and is scheduled to end on June 30, 2023.
+The required monthly payments under both of the above leases was \$2,700.
+Total rental revenue from this lease agreement amounted to \$28,980 and \$32,400 for the years ended June 30, 2021 and 2020, respectively.

 As disclosed in Note 16, the Shepherd University Foundation Supporting Organization has entered into a ground lease agreement and management agreement with the University as part of the student housing facilities project.
-Total expense incurred under these agreements amounted to \$0 and \$382,050 for the years ended June 30, 2020 and 2019, respectively.
+Total expense incurred under these agreements amounted to \$57,701 and \$0 for the years ended June 30, 2021 and 2020, respectively.
 As part of the management agreement, the University acts as the Supporting Organization's exclusive agent for the operation, management and maintenance of the student housing facility project.
 As a result, the University collects payments from students and pays operating expenses associated with the student housing facility project on behalf of the Supporting Organization.
-Amounts due from the University related to the collection of student receivables and rental payments associated with the food market lease noted above amounted to \$881 and \$35,028, respectively.
-Amounts due to the University for reimbursement of operating expenses and payment of the ground lease fee noted above amounted to \$338,391 and \$417,332 respectively.
+Amounts due from the University related to the collection of student receivables amounted to \$694 and \$881, respectively.
+Amounts due to the University for reimbursement of operating expenses, reimbursements of credits paid to students and payment of the ground lease fee noted above amounted to \$102,736 and \$338,391 respectively.
 The amount due to the University for the year ended June 30, 2020 included a reimbursement of \$294,016 for student housing refund credits issued as a result of Potomac Place closures caused by the COVID-19 pandemic.